jaredLunde/render-props/packages/throttle/README.md

 ![Throttling example image](https://image.slidesharecdn.com/5fastcordova-140116132650-phpapp02/95/fast-cordova-applications-27-638.jpg?cb=1389879297)

 #### State
-- `{...state}`: in addition to the `throttleState` method, this component provides the state exactly as its been set using `throttleState`
+- `state {object}`: in addition to the `throttleState` method, this component provides the state exactly as its been set using `throttleState`

 ## Usage
 ```js